 The concept of Input tax credit (ITC) was introduced to avoid the cascading effect of indirect taxes.
 The ITC related provisions are stated in Section 16 of the CGST Act, 2017 and Rule 36 of the CGST Rules, 2017.
 You can refer to this article for the basic details.
 In this article, we have summarised … Read moreInput Tax Credit Under GST – Applicable Rules

 Goods and Services Tax (GST) has made claiming Input Tax Credit (ITC) a lot simpler.
 However, there are certain conditions which must be fulfilled before claiming Input Tax Credit (ITC).
-The topics covered in this article are: What is Input Tax Credit?
-Conditions to Claim ITC Situations when ITC Cannot Be Claimed 1.
-What … Read moreConditions to Claim Input Tax Credit under GST
+The topics covered in this article are: Table of Contents What is Input Tax Credit?
+Conditions to Claim ITC Situations when ITC Cannot Be Claimed … Read moreConditions to Claim Input Tax Credit under GST

 Under GST, ITC or Input Tax Credit on old stock can be claimed.
 But before knowing how it is important for us to know what ITC is?
 What is ITC?
 Input tax credit (ITC) is one of the key features of GST Goods and Services Tax.
 ITC under GST means reducing the burden of taxes by setting … Read moreClaiming ITC on Old Stock under GST